What is an IVF embryo transfer?

-The embryo transfer procedure with IVF is usually the last step of in-vitro fertilzation.
-The embryo transfer is very similar to a Pap smear for the woman and does not usually require you to have an empty stomach.
-There should be no pain involved and no sedation or other drugs are required.
+An embryo transfer procedure with IVF is usually the last step of in-vitro fertilization.
+The embryo transfer is very similar to a Pap smear and does not usually require you to have an empty stomach.
+There should not be pain involved and no sedation or other drugs are required.

 After the embryos are transferred, the catheter is slowly withdrawn and checked under a microscope for any retained embryos.
 If any embryo is retained in the catheter (uncommon) the transfer procedure is repeated immediately and the catheter is checked again for a retained embryo.